Lanchu2hen9/CCLanchuBlog/posts/Nineteenth-blog-post.md

 **How you might use this GPL in your own creative practice?**
 ~To cram out work 1 day prior to its deadline. /j~ Mostly for mood-board development, if I want smth hyper specific to be generated.
 Or human faces to create UX personas.

+## Strengths:

+- Easy to customise, to share.
+- Clear Visuals
+- No prior experience with coding needed.

+## Weaknesses:

+- Inconsistent organisation of between workflows between collaborators
+- The "net" of strings of the graphic programming interface might get a bit messy after a while.
+- Lag if your computer doesn't meet the requirements of the interface.

 **The strengths & weaknesses of this GPL vs other GPLs**

 **The strengths & weaknesses of GPLs in general, vs text based scripting languages.**